 Beauty uses for activated charcoal powder

 Oddly deep black activated charcoal is fantastic for whitening your teeth.
 Activated charcoal can also be helpful in the treatment of bug bites, rashes, and other skin irritations that can be soothed by the removal of toxins.
+Charcoal powder is effective at controlling body odor too, making it a great addition to natural deodorants.

 See my activated charcoal soap with Galaxy Soap version.